kraynel/jahia-twostepauth/README.md

 ===========

 This module is experimental.
 It modifies the defaults Jahia authentication process and should not be used if you do not fully understand the concepts behind two factor authentication.
+All rights related to logos and visuals are reserved to [Marie Jamon](http://mariejamon.com).

 It works well with any mobile authenticator application based on the [RFC 6238](https://tools.ietf.org/html/rfc6238):